dat-ecosystem-archive/dat-node/readme.md

 * *consistent management* of Dat archives on the file system.
 The Dat CLI uses Dat-node.
 Any applications built using dat-node will be compatible with the Dat CLI and each other.
 * High-level glue for common Dat and hyperdrive modules, including: [hyperdiscovery](https://github.com/karissa/hyperdiscovery), [hyperdrive-stats](https://github.com/juliangruber/hyperdrive-stats), and [hyperdrive-import-files](https://github.com/juliangruber/hyperdrive-import-files/).

-If you want a minimal module that creates Dat archives compatible with the Dat CLI and works on the file system, check out `init-archive.js`.
-We should make a module that does that!

-#### dat-js -> dat-node

-Dat-node was previously published as dat-js.

-* Dat-node ^0.1.0 is compatible with dat-js ^4.0.0
-* Dat-node 1.0.0 uses a new API.
-[See details below](https://github.com/datproject/dat-node/#moving-from-dat-js) for how to move from the old dat-js API.

 ## Usage

 dat-node manages a single archive inside of a folder.
 The folder contains the files you want to share or where the files will be downloaded.
 A `.dat` folder will be created inside the archive folder for the database.